clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `extra_well_known_client_content `

 This option allows server runners to add arbitrary key-value pairs to the [client-facing `.well-known` response](https://spec.matrix.org/latest/client-server-api/#well-known-uri).
-Note that the `public_baseurl` config option must be provided for Synapse to serve a response to `/.well-known/matrix/client` at all.
+Note that the `public_baseurl` config option must be provided for Relapse to serve a response to `/.well-known/matrix/client` at all.

 If this option is provided, it parses the given yaml to json and serves it on `/.well-known/matrix/client` endpoint alongside the standard properties.

-*Added in Synapse 1.62.0.*
+*Added in Relapse 1.62.0.*

 Example configuration:
 ```yaml